Funding Public Schools’ Waitlists

 - Value of property pledged as collateral.

-- Impact of the proposed financing on the overall enhancement fund leverage ratio (no more than 25 percent of enhanced financings in aggregate may have an underlying credit quality of less than BB-)
+- Impact of the proposed financing on the overall enhancement fund leverage ratio (maximum leverage ratio of 3.5:1 and no more than 25 percent of enhanced financings in aggregate may have an underlying credit quality of less than BB-)

-Charter schools are required to pay an annual participation fee equal to or at least .25% of the school’s total outstanding principal that is enhanced through the Program.
-Participation fees will be set by the Board.
+Additionally, charter schools are required to pay an annual participation fee equal to or at least .25% of the school’s total outstanding principal that is enhanced through the Program.
+Participation fees are set by the Board.